ucl-bug/petra-to-ct/README.md

 ## Conversion

-The conversion between PETRA and CT values in the skull bone was derived from PETRA and low-dose CT images taken of three subjects.
+The conversion between PETRA and CT values in the skull bone was derived from PETRA and low-dose CT images taken of seven subjects.
 The CT images were acquired using a GE Revolution CT.
 Some of the key parameters are listed below:

 - Slice thickness: 0.625 mm
 - Pixel spacing: 0.45 mm (typical value)